 To date, there have been two serious adverse events reported as probably or possibly related to treatment with STA-5326.
 The first event involved a patient in our Phase 2b psoriasis trial who experienced rigors, increased liver function tests, and diarrhea, and the second event involved a patient in our Phase 2a psoriasis trial who developed a breast abscess.
 In addition, the data monitoring committee for our ongoing trial of STA-5326 for psoriasis indicated that it has observed changes from baseline levels of certain liver and kidney function tests and certain blood cell counts.
 The committee has noted that the clinical relevance of these observations is unknown and has not recommended any changes in the trial.
 Because the trial is blinded, we do not know the extent to which these changes are related to treatment with STA-5326.
 There have been three patients with possible drug-related serious adverse events related to treatment with STA-4783, including syncope, infection, anemia, and axillary mass change.
-In addition, there have been two serious adverse events related to treatment with STA-5312.
-The first event involved a patient who was hospitalized for the treatment of myalgia, and the second event involved a patient who experienced decreased mental acuity, dehydration, thrush, and significantly increased liver function tests.
+In addition, there has been one serious adverse event related to treatment with STA-5312, a hospitalization for the treatment of myalgia.
 If the incidence of these events increases or if other effects are identified after any of our drug candidates are approved and on the market: